Yamagata Documentary Dojo 3

 In moving this project to Okura Village Hijiori Onsen for the first time, we made sure to visit many times in advance in order to deepen the relationship with the local community.
 Our priority was to follow the national and prefectural guidelines for COVID-19 safety and be attune to the atmosphere in the community regarding visitors from outside.
 Confirming the ever-changing guidelines for infection control, rewriting the plans and budgets to be submitted to each grant organization, and consulting and coordinating with each participating filmmaker, the preparations were complicated and difficult.
 Until we finally confirmed and revised the program to be held almost completely online, our worries did not end.

+In a period when face-to-face contact and exchange between people are discouraged, we were forced to reconsider the significance and value of international cultural exchange.
 Nevertheless, when we actually began our daily online exchanges, we were happily surprised.
 The young participants were motivated and fully skilled in communicating online, the mentors were no less enthusiastic and generous, sincere and selflessly sharing, and each film project was exciting and full of promise.
 Our melancholy was blown away.
 While the video conference format and the emphasis on verbal expression lent an artificiality to our exchange, and facing the computer screen at length burdened us physically and mentally, we also discovered the positive.
 In addition to the idea of “exchange”, there were two other goals of this project which the participants were reacting to -- "contemplation" and "deepening".
 We were convinced that the achievements of this program had value.

 One of the film projects that changed its shape in the course of this program was the Thai documentary "Scala".
 It was completed within a year of the Dojo and was officially invited to premiere at the Berlin International Film Festival.
 The Japanese film project ("Rokyoku Story") will soon be completed and is scheduled to be released later this year.
 In this sense, we are proud of the fact that this project is definitely bearing fruit.